AIHub-1/AIHub-Brain/README.md

 <div align=left>
 	<h1>❔ Sementics ❔</h1>
 		<b>This folder contains code for the topic 'Reconstructing Sentences from Brain Signals using Contextual and Semantic Information'.
-The corresponding paper is currently submitted for review to <a href="https://ieeesmc2023.org/">SMC 2023</a>.
 It will be updated in the near future.</b>
 			<ul>
 			</ul>
 </div>